trento-project/web/guides/development/hack_on_the_trento.md

-# Hack on the trento
+# Hack on the Trento web

 ## Requirements